login-m/ArcadeJet2000/README.md

-Arcade Jet 2000 is a Vertical Shooter game written in C++ using SFML library.
+Arcade Jet 2000 is a vertically scrolling video game written in C++ using SFML